 Do I need a digital detox?

-Verywell Mind describes a digital detox as “a period of time when a person refrains from using tech devices…often seen as a way to focus on real-life social interactions without distractions.
-By forgoing digital devices, at least temporarily, people can let go of the stress that stems from constant connectivity.”5
+A digital detox refers to “a period of time when a person refrains from using tech devices…often seen as a way to focus on real-life social interactions without distractions.
+By forgoing digital devices, at least temporarily, people can let go of the stress that stems from constant connectivity."4

 • Are you scrolling on your phone late into the night, keeping your mind active and making it harder to sleep?